gregsqueeb/Frame-48/README.md

-# Void Ergo 65
+# Frame 48
  A handwired keyboard build inspired by the Void Ergo S!
 Runs QMK firmware and fully customizable with VIA configurator.

-The VOID Ergo 65 is a 3d printed, handwired, split keyboard that was inspired by the [VOID ergo S](https://github.com/victorlucachi/void_ergo), running QMK Firmware on [Adafruit KB2040](https://www.adafruit.com/product/5302) controllers.
+The Frame 48 is a 3d printed, handwired, split keyboard that was inspired by the [VOID ergo S](https://github.com/victorlucachi/void_ergo), running QMK Firmware on [Adafruit KB2040](https://www.adafruit.com/product/5302) controllers.
 Connection between the two halves of the keyboard is made with an aux cable via serial.

 I suggest printing the case using a 0.4 mm nozzle, supports are not needed.